Ahana15/car-search/README.md

 4. Allow the user to input **at minimum** a car model and locaton (required field).
 All the types of models and years should be included in the result.
 This allows a user some flexibility in their search.
 5. Add "Advanced Options" for the user when looking at similar cars: price range, date range, and different aspects of a car that they are looking for (number of doors / seats, mileage, etc.).
 6. Add sorting buttons (i.e., sort by price, dist, etc. in ascending or descending order).
+7. Add better error handling for the user's inputs (what they can and cannot type) and accounting for missing keys/values in the data from Marketcheck API.
+8. Add smoother transitions every time a new search result is triggered (i.e. adding spinners every time we make a call to the backend) so that the user is aware some process is happening in the background.
-7. In general, improve and have more consistent styling with the application.
+9. In general, improve and have more consistent styling with the application.